 Ombre Bar Cart

 Do you have an old TV stand lying around the house?
 If so, you can repurpose it to become a beautiful ombre bar cart by using two colors of paint.
-As TV stands have plenty of storage, you can use the lower shelf to hold glassware and the top for bottles of alcohol.Continue to 5 of 15 below.
+Since TV stands have plenty of storage, you can use the lower shelf to hold glassware and the top for bottles of spirits and mixers.

 Bar Cart Makeover